srome/srome.github.io/_posts/2025-03-19-Comparing-Online-Linear-Regression-and-Kalman-Filter-methods.md

 When distributions are non-stationary, the Kalman filter can explicitly (through the "Kalman gain" term $$K$$) weight the new observation of the old weights higher in the final formula.
 In this next experiment, we will compare the learned weights on a moving distribution.

-For the test of $n$ rounds, we will distribute the data via
+For the test of $$n$$ rounds, we will distribute the data via

 $$y_t \sim \mathbf{N} \left ( 2 \text{sin}\left (\frac{\pi t}{n}\right ) x_1 + \text{cos}\left (\frac{\pi t}{n}\right )x_2, .1^2\right )$$

 $$ x_1,x_2 \sim \mathbf{U}(-1,1)$$

-You may noticed we increased the variance from before.
+You may noticed we changed the variance from the previous example.

 ```python